amirsojoodi/Manuals-and-Tutorials/Linux/Ignite/README.md

 -XX: +DisableExplicitGC
 ```

-### You can check Ignite tutorials and docs pages for more
+Check Ignite tutorials and docs pages for more:
 https://ignite.apache.org